activeadmin/activeadmin/CONTRIBUTING.md

 Once you've implemented your code, got the tests passing, previewed it in a browser, you're ready to test it against multiple versions of Rails.

-    $> rake test:major_supported_rails
+    $> rake appraisal test

-This command runs the cukes and specs against a couple of major versions of Rails.
+This command runs the cukes and specs against the most recent major versions of Rails.
 We will run this command when we review your pull request, if this rake task isn't passing, the pull request will not be merged in.